User manual translation

 The role of user manuals or operating instructions is to explain how to use a software package or operate a device.
 They contain troubleshooting information, safety information and numerous instructions in addition to descriptive passages.
 The more complex your product, the more important it is to choose clear and intelligible wording: improper operation can result in damage or even injury.

-How to contribute to a good translation
+How to contribute to a good user manual translation

 Writing a user manual often means acting under time pressure.
 You collect the required information from different parties and gradually collate it to create a text.
 While you are producing the documentation, changes are made to the product, making revisions to the manual necessary.
 Additional correction runs require you to reword single passages.
 By observing the following tips, you’ll be able to write comprehensible texts, even under high time pressure: